Breast compression is the underdog of breast feeding techniques.

-Your thumb will be on top and the other four fingers will remain on the bottom of the breast.
+Step 3: Hold your thumb on top of the breast and the other four fingers on the bottom of the breast.

 You can try moving your fingers onto a different spot or switching hands to access the other side of the breast.

 DO NOT do them before your milk comes in.
 I mean, you can, but there’s no point.